Watch the full event here.For further information: email@example.com or firstname.lastname@example.org.

 Skills development measures are instrumental in reaping the benefits of potential job creation in new green economic activities and in addressing the social challenges in shifting to more sustainable models of energy generation, production and consumption across sectors.
 Massive deployment of skills development and active labour market policy measures will be needed to enable countries to implement the climate change targets, maximize job gains and address negative impacts while transitioning to low-carbon economies.
 It is in this context, the ILO joined forces with the European Centre for the Development of Vocational Training (Cedefop) and conducted national studies in 31 countries.

-The objectives of the Forum are to:
+The objectives of the Forum were to:

-- Recognize occupational needs and skills gaps in the context of the Future of Work, green technological changes and climate action;
+- recognize occupational needs and skills gaps in the context of the future of work, green technological changes and climate action;

-- Highlight environmental challenges, effective skills response strategies, and good practices for a just transition for all;
+- highlight environmental challenges, effective skills response strategies, and good practices for a just transition for all;

-- Discuss potential international collaboration on advancing green human capital to support Decent Work, and strengthen climate action.
+- discuss potential international collaboration on advancing green human capital to support decent work and strengthen climate action.